-If they are from another country, the student also needs a T-Spot (blood test) to check for tuberculosis before starting class or moving in the dorm.
+Students from other countries, the student also need a T-Spot (blood test) to check for tuberculosis before starting class or moving in the dorm.

 The Student Health Center is located on the lower level of the Webster Commons Building to the left of exiting elevator or stairwell.